wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ## Additional Requirements

- * **No GC dependency**: We intend every host to be able to use typed continuations implement their non-local flow abstractions irrespective of whether their memory is managed by a GC.
+ * **No GC dependency**: We intend every language to be able to use typed continuations to implement non-local flow abstractions irrespective of whether its memory is managed by a GC.
 Thus this proposal must not depend on a full-blown GC, rather, reference counting or a similar technique must be sufficient in cases where some form of memory management is necessary.